Graph RAG

 Quick Reference

-- →Knowledge graphs store explicit relationships (entity → relationship → entity) that embeddings miss
+- →Knowledge graphs store explicit relationships (entity → verb → entity) that embeddings cannot traverse — use when queries involve 'who manages X' or 'what depends on Y'

-Vector stores find documents that are semantically similar to a query.
-Knowledge graphs store explicit relationships between entities — 'Alice manages the Platform team', 'Platform team owns the Auth service', 'Auth service depends on PostgreSQL'.
-These structured relationships enable queries that vector search fundamentally cannot answer, like 'What services depend on PostgreSQL?' or 'Who is responsible for the Auth service?'.
-The tradeoff: building a knowledge graph is significantly more complex than embedding documents.
+Vector stores find documents semantically similar to a query.
+Knowledge graphs store explicit relationships — 'Alice manages the Platform team', 'Platform team owns the Auth service', 'Auth service depends on PostgreSQL'.
+These structured relationships enable queries that vector search fundamentally cannot answer: 'What services depend on PostgreSQL?' or 'Who is responsible for the Auth service?'.
+The tradeoff is steep: building a knowledge graph costs 100–1000× more to index than embedding documents.

 | Capability | Vector Store | Knowledge Graph |